 Though Crockett was elected to Congress at the age of 71, he would continue to represent the people of the 13th District for a decade.
 His political interests focused on South Africa’s policy of apartheid.
 As a member of the House Africa Subcommittee he authored the Mandela Freedom Resolution which called on the South African government to free Nelson Mandela.
 In 1984, Crockett, Detroit Mayor Coleman Young and others were arrested and jailed for anti-apartheid protests outside the South African Embassy in Washington, D.C.

 Crockett also criticized President Ronald Reagan’s failure to appoint African American ambassadors.
 In 1988, Crockett would be appointed to the U.S. delegation to the United Nations, ironically by President Ronald Reagan.
 Before his appointment began, Crockett’s last legislation was a highly controversial act to have some illegal drugs “decriminalized.”

-Crockett retired from the U.S. Congress on January 3, 1991 at the age of 82.
+Crockett, a member of Kappa Alpha Psi Fraternity, retired from the U.S. Congress on January 3, 1991 at the age of 82.
 He continued to be politically active in Detroit until his death on September 7, 1997, five days after a stroke.